wadpac/oss-dev-webinar-series-pb-field/README.md

 # Webinar Series for Open Source Software & Algorithm developer's in the physical behaviour research field

+This group does not longer exist.

-We are a group of Open Source Software developers in the physical behaviour research field who meet up once per month.
+We were a group of Open Source Software developers in the physical behaviour research field who meet up once per month.
-We use this repository to keep a record of past and upcoming meetings and collect ideas for webinar topics.
+We used this repository to keep a record of past and upcoming meetings and collect ideas for webinar topics.

-**The webinar series aims to:**
+**The webinar series aimed to:**

 - Provide a platform for research software/algorithm developers to meet each other.
 - Support each other in research software development challenges.